1. WE’RE GUARDED WITH OUR FEELINGS AT FIRST.

 10. WE DON’T KNOW WHERE WE FIT.

-We lived a life and grew up in our adoptive family and developed family roles whether that felt natural or not, likewise our natural families often went on to start or continue families without us.
+We lived a life and grew up in our adoptive family and developed family roles whether that felt natural or not, likewise our birth families often went on to start or continue families without us.
 All of a sudden in reunion I found I had siblings, cousins etc that had spent their childhoods developing their family relationships with shared experiences.
 My mother wants to bring me into her family which is wonderful but I also don’t know what that means or how it works.
 All of a sudden I have a new world full of blood relations and extended family and I don’t know my place in their world or if I have the right to be there.
 My mother wants to bring me into her world and part of me wants to be there but part of me doesn’t trust this new world because it once rejected me.

-I Felt Sunlight - Stream on Spotify
+I Felt Sunlight

 Though it was spring